 Mr. Bendali has been Vice President and President of the Engineered Materials Group since August 2022.
-He joined the Company as part of the LORD acquisition in October 2019, when he was named General Manager of the Noise, Vibration and Harshness Division.
+He joined the Company as part of the LORD Corporation ("Lord") acquisition in October 2019, when he was named General Manager of the Noise, Vibration and Harshness Division.
 In September 2021, he was named Vice President of Operations for the Engineered Materials Group with responsibility for multiple divisions.
-Prior to joining Parker, in 2015 he became leader of LORD's global Aerospace and Defense commercial function based in Cary, North Carolina and was later named Vice President with responsibility for Aerospace and Defense sales, marketing and programs.
-Lord is a diversified technology and manufacturing company developing highly reliable adhesives and coatings as well as vibration and motion control technologies.
+Prior to joining Parker, in 2015 he became leader of Lord's global Aerospace and Defense commercial function based in Cary, North Carolina and was later named Vice President with responsibility for Aerospace and Defense sales, marketing and programs.
+Lord was a diversified technology and manufacturing company developing highly reliable adhesives and coatings as well as vibration and motion control technologies.

-Mr. Bowman has been Vice President and President - Instrumentation Group since September 2016.
+Mr. Bowman has been Vice President and President - Fluid Connectors Group since January 2023.
+He was previously Vice President and President - Instrumentation Group from September 2016 to December 2022.
 He was Vice President, Operations - Filtration Group from March 2015 to August 2016; and Vice President, Operations - Fluid Connectors Group from November 2007 to February 2015.